Victoria De Durango Durango, Mexico Travel Guide

 Tailored plans for various visit durations, from a quick weekend to a comprehensive week-long journey.

 Two weeks allows for extensive exploration of Durango city and state, including longer stays in surrounding natural areas, visits to more remote Pueblos, and potentially combining with a visit to neighboring states like Zacatecas or Sinaloa.
 The FIRST week: Follow the "One-Week Comprehensive Experience."
-Week 2: Days 8-9: Zona del Silencio (overnight trip or long day trip).
-Days 10-12: Zacatecas Extension (travel, explore, 2-3 nights).
+Week TWO: Days 8-9: Zona del Silencio (overnight trip or long day trip).
+Days 10-12: Zacatecas Extension (travel, explore, 2-THREE nights).
 Days 13-14: Return & Unwinding/Departure.

 Adapt your travel plans to your specific passions, from history to adventure and culinary delights.